Concordium/concordium.github.io/source/mainnet/net/guides/low-code-nft-marketplace/marketplace.rst

     #.
 Click **SELL** on the top navigation bar.

     #.
-Specify the token contract index.
+Specify the token contract instance address.
 The token smart contract will have all the tokens minted with their owners and other relevant data.
-After you specify the token contract index click **FIND**.
+After you specify the token contract instance address click **FIND**.

         .. image:: ../../images/low-code-nft-framework/mp-sell-nft.png
             :width: 100%
-            :alt: marketplace with sell page open and fields to enter contract index
+            :alt: marketplace with sell page open and fields to enter contract instance address

     #.
 When the |bw| pop-up prompts you, click **Sign & submit**.
 It will check if there is an asset on that particular contract, and then you will give permission to the marketplace contract to act on your behalf when someone wants to buy your asset.
 The tokens will still be owned by your account.